Aquarius Through The Eyes Of Saturn Instead Of Uranus

 Saturn is the quirky one.

-We’re entering Aquarius season, so it’s a good time to talk about this sign and why it’s one of the most misunderstood ones like Saturn’s other sign, Capricorn.
+Aquarius is one of the most misunderstood signs like Saturn’s other sign, Capricorn.
 Modern astrology assigns the planet Uranus as the ruler of Aquarius, but in traditional astrology, Saturn is the ruler of Aquarius.
 Ancient astrologers were not aware of Uranus, Neptune, and Pluto; they focused on the planets that you could see from the naked eye, and believed those planets to be omens.

 Hellenistic astrology created an organized, sophisticated system of planets ruling signs based on the seven traditional planets (including the luminaries: the Sun & the Moon) that you can see with the naked eye.
 Each planet except for the the Sun and Moon (which rule one sign each) rule two signs.
 Saturn rules both Capricorn and Aquarius.